A Child's Safe Start to Horseback Riding

 There should be some kind of fenced riding arena or school in which lessons are conducted.

 There should be a variety of lesson horses, of all sizes, suitable for beginners.
 The horses should

 appear clean and in good health.
 The tack should be in good repair.
 It doesn't have to be new,

 but dirty, crusted tack should send up a warning flag!

 Watch some lessons to get a feel for the instructor's style.

 Does the instructor get on well with children?

 Does she emphasize safety?

 Is she a good teacher?
-Does she get her point across so all students can
+Does she get her point across so all students can understand?